deejaygraham/omspa/what-to-consider-and-challenge-gen-spec-with-attributes-(what-i-know).md

 ---
-title: What to consider and challenge: gen-spec with attributes (what I know)
+title: What to consider and challenge - gen-spec with attributes (what I know)
 layout: default
 ---
 # What to consider and challenge: gen-spec with attributes (what I know)